antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 On which chromosomes are both genes located?

-* Click T-view and zoom out 2 times
+* In the table, click on one of the two T-view links and zoom out 2X with the correct button at the top of the page.

 ![](_static/images/MolOncCRC/viewadddetails.png "Click TView to go to the Genome Browser")

 You arrived at the Genome browser.
 The Genome Browser allows you to "walk over the genome".

-Underneath, the genome locations are annotated with the genes that are located at the specific location.
+Underneath, each genome location is annotated with the genes found at that position.
 Genes colored in red are read in reverse direction.

 ------